Sugar-Free Pumpkin Bread

 - unsalted pumpkin seeds

-What makes the Sugar-Free Pumpkin Bread a healthy recipe?
+What makes this Sugar-Free Pumpkin Bread a healthy recipe?

-This sugar-free pumpkin bread has healthy ingredients like almond flour and ground oats besides the whole wheat pastry flour.
-Of course this is not gluten-free, and unfortunately, I am NOT a super experienced baker so won’t be able to answer any of those “What if I substituted this for that” kinds of questions.
+The sugar-free pumpkin bread has healthy ingredients like almond flour and ground oats besides the whole wheat pastry flour, and it uses monkfruit sweetener instead of sugar.
+Of course this recipe is not gluten-free, and I’m NOT a super experienced baker so won’t be able to answer any of those “What if I substituted this for that” kinds of questions.
 But if one of my ingredients doesn’t work for you I hope you’ll experiment with other ingredients and then come back and tell us if you find a winner!

 How low in carbs is the Sugar-Free Pumpkin Bread?

-This pumpkin bread without added sugar has about 16.7 net carbs per mini-loaf, which is a pretty generous serving.
+This pumpkin bread without added sugar has 16.7 net carbs per mini-loaf, and that’s a pretty generous serving.
+Each little loaf also has 7 grams of protein.

 Want a lower-carb Pumpkin Bread option?

-Almond Flour Pumpkin Muffins are a moist muffin with lots of pumpkin flavor, and these muffins are sugar-free, gluten-free, low-carb, and Keto.
+My tasty pumpkins made with Almond Flour are a moist muffin with lots of pumpkin flavor, and these muffins are sugar-free, gluten-free, low-carb, and Keto.

 How to Make Sugar-Free Pumpkin Bread: